 Adjusting your face wash when the temperature drops isn't a bad idea, especially because winter skin is a lot more sensitive.
 "Winter is a season to switch to gentler, more hydrating cleansers to avoid stripping away natural oils that are essential for your skin’s health," Libby said.

-The derm often recommends Cetaphil's Gentle Cleanser as a daily cleanser and suggests cutting back on harsher exfoliating cleansers during the dry winter months.
+She often recommends Cetaphil's Gentle Cleanser as a daily cleanser and suggests cutting back on harsher exfoliating options during the drier winter months.
 "This gentle, soap-free cleanser was developed specifically for sensitive skin types and hydrates skin as it cleanses," she said.

 "This intensely hydrating serum contains a lipid trio that helps restore the skin barrier and prevent future water loss," Shah said.